Implied SPYD Analyst Target Price: $49

 About OKE

 ONEOK, Inc. is a midstream operator that provides gathering, processing, fractionation, transportation, storage and marine export services.
-The Company's segments include Natural Gas Gathering and Processing; Natural Gas Liquids; Natural Gas Pipelines, and Refined Products and Crude.
-The Natural Gas Gathering and Processing segment provides midstream services to producers in the Rocky Mountain region, the Mid-Continent region, the Permian Basin region and the North Texas region.
-The Natural Gas Liquids segment owns and operates facilities that gather, fractionate, treat and distribute natural gas liquids (NGLs) and store Purity NGLs, primarily in the Rocky Mountain region, Mid-Continent region, Permian Basin and Gulf Coast region (including Louisiana).
+Its segments include Natural Gas Gathering and Processing; Natural Gas Liquids; Natural Gas Pipelines, and Refined Products and Crude.
+The Natural Gas Gathering and Processing segment provides midstream services to producers in the Rocky Mountain region, the Mid-Continent region, and the Permian Basin region.
+The Natural Gas Liquids segment gathers, treats, fractionates and transports natural gas liquids (NGLs) and stores, markets and distributes Purity NGLs.
+It provides midstream services to producers of NGLs in the Rocky Mountain region, Mid-Continent region, Permian Basin and Gulf Coast region and delivers those products to the market.
 The Natural Gas Pipelines segment transports, stores and markets natural gas.
-The Refined Products and Crude segment gathers, transports, stores, distributes, blends and markets refined products and crude oil.
+The Refined Products and Crude segment gathers, transports, stores, distributes, blends and markets Refined Products and crude oil.

 About the author